crva/simon/README.md

 3. **Format Conversion**: Downsamples from 48kHz stereo to 16kHz mono
 4. **Speech Recognition**: Uses Vosk to transcribe audio to text
 5. **Output**: Displays transcription results in console

+### Commands (⚠️ Since it's not AI it just tries to parse the sentences you say)

+- Send a message

+  🗣️ `simon, envoie "bonjour" dans #general`